 Any example of the bicycle lane ...

-It was only about ten miles to Pensacola, where I biked on the north side on E 9 Mile Road (the alt 90 route).
+It was only about ten miles to Pensacola, and then I biked on the north side on E 9 Mile Road (the alt 90 route).

 It was there that I met Shawn Brown (@shawnbrown)

 who had been tracking my progress on Twitter.
 He visited me at a Subway.

 I have tweeted with Shawn on and off eight years, and it was neat to finally meet him.